Curious about when babies are ready for solid food and what kind of foods you should give them? Join us to find out!

 Introducing Baby to Solids

-Keep in mind that experts recommend that you keep on giving breast milk or formula even after six months regardless of whether you are introducing store-bought or homemade baby food.
+Keep in mind that experts recommend that you keep on giving breast milk or infant milk formula even after six months regardless of whether you are introducing store-bought or homemade baby food.
 The main reason is that the solids are more about getting the little one used to chewing and swallowing than providing any nutrients.
 Give the breast or the bottle first thing in the morning, before and after meals, and before bedtime.
 Then as time goes and she or he gets used to the concept of eating (which is usually, between six and nine months), start creating a mealtime routine.

 Best First Foods for a Baby